‘Facts of Life’ star Charlotte Rae dies at 92

 In 2005, at age 79, she appeared in a new comedy, “Leading Ladies,” at Ford’s Theater in Washington.

-Subsequent credits include the 2008 comedy “You Don’t Mess with the Zohan” and the 2012 thriller “Love Sick Love.”

 In 2013, Rae went public with an account of why her marriage to Strauss had ended in the mid-1970s after a quarter-century.
-She said he confessed to her that he was gay and had being having an affair with another man.
+She said he disclosed to her he was bisexual and wanted an open marriage.
 Strauss died in 2011.

-She is survived by her son Larry Strauss, sister Miriam Guten and three grandchildren.
-Her other son Andy Strauss died in 1999.
-Rae was divorced from John Strauss after 25 years of marriage.
+In addition to son Larry, she is survived by sister Miriam Guten and three grandchildren.

 Services were pending, Boll said.